 Upon reception of a Connect message the MCPTT client:

-1. if the first bit in the subtype of the Connect message is set to '1' (acknowledgement is required), shall send Acknowledgement message with the Reason Code field set to 'Accepted'; and
+1. if the first bit in the subtype of the Connect message is set to '1' (Acknowledgment is required), shall send Acknowledge message with the Reason Code field set to 'Accepted'; and

 2. shall remain in the 'U: Pre-established session in use' state.